 Moving Pictures: Karl Struss and the Rise of Hollywood

-A black-and-white photograph of an elaborately dressed woman lying on the ground with a person in a lion costume lying over her back.
+A black-and-white photograph of an elaborately dressed woman lying on the ground with a snarling lion lying over her back.

 May 12–August 25, 2024